 The Index is intended to reflect the change in market value of the Index Commodities.
 In turn, the Index is intended to reflect the precious metals sector.
 The DBIQ Optimum Yield Precious Metals Index Total Return TM, (the "DBIQ-OY Precious Metals TRTM") consists of the Index plus 3-month United States Treasury Obligations returns.
-Past Index results are not necessarily indicative of future changes, positive or negative, in the Index closing levels.
-Past Index results are not necessarily indicative of future changes, positive or negative, in the Index closing levels.
+Past results of the Index and the DBIQ-OY Precious Metals TRTM are not necessarily indicative of future changes, positive or negative.

-The section "Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the years ended December 31, 2018, 2017 and 2016" below provides an overview of the changes in the closing levels of DBIQ-OY Precious Metals TRTM by disclosing the change in market value of each underlying component Index Commodity through a "surrogate" (and analogous) index plus 3-month United States Treasury Obligations returns.
-Please note also that the Fund's objective is to track the Index (not the DBIQ-OY Precious Metals TRTM), and the Fund does not attempt to outperform or underperform the Index.
+The section "Summary of the DBIQ-OY Precious Metals TR[TM] and Underlying Index Commodity Returns for the years ended December 31, 2019 and 2018" below provides an overview of the changes in the closing levels of DBIQ-OY Precious Metals TR[TM] by disclosing the change in market value of each underlying component Index Commodity through a "surrogate" (and analogous) index plus 3-month United States Treasury Obligations returns.
+Please note also that the Fund's objective is to track the Index (not the DBIQ-OY Precious Metals TR[TM]), and the Fund does not attempt to outperform or underperform the Index.
 The Index employs the optimum yield roll method with the objective of mitigating the negative effects of contango, the condition in which distant delivery prices for futures exceed spot prices, and maximizing the positive effects of backwardation, a condition opposite of contango.

-Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2018, 2017 and 2016
+Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2019 and 2018

-AGGREGATE RETURNS FOR INDICES IN THE DBIQ-OY Precious Metals
+AGGREGATE RETURNS FOR INDICES IN THE DBIQ-OY Precious Metals TRTM

-$\mathbf{T}\mathbf{R}^{\mathrm{TM}}$

-Years Ended December 31,
+Years Ended Decer mber 31,

-Underlying Index 2018 2017 2016
+Underlying Index 2019 2018

-DB Gold Indices (2.76)% 13.17% 7.62%
+DB Gold Indices 17.94% (2.76)%

-DB Silver Indices (10.09) 6.17 14.85
+DB Silver Indices 13.65 (10.09)

-AGGREGATE RETURN (4.15)% 11.78% 9.10%
+AGGREGATE RETURN 17.07% (4.15)%